• Skip to primary navigation

 variant

 The vast majority of razors have a set blade gap: the amount of the gap distance between the blade edge and the bottom of the razor (with safety bar) is determined by the manufacturer for a particular model of razor.
 However “adjustable” razors can change the gap to make them more gentle or more aggressive.
-There are only a few fully adjustable razors currently made, mostly from Parker* and from Merkur* (there are low-cost clones* of some of these razors beginning to enter the market.
-Quality control is an issue with these razors though, exercise caution).
+There are fewer fully adjustable razors currently made.
+Quality control is an issue with sine of the low cost razors though, exercise caution.
 There are also some vintage adjustable razors.

 There is also the Rockwell 6S (and it’s lower-cost brother, the 6C).
 It is not an “adjustable” in the normal, continuously-variable sense, but rather they offer different base plates with each plate having a different amount of blade exposure.